Last Updated: february 2026

 DIY Scenario: Wooden table top cracks

 Frank built a solid oak table using timber that was only air‑dried for a few weeks.
-After one winter with indoor heating, large cracks appeared.
-Kiln‑dried wood and breadboard ends with slotted fasteners would have allowed natural movement without splitting.
+After one winter with indoor heating, large cracks appeared across the width.
+The wood wasn't done moving.
+Kiln‑dried stock would have been closer to indoor equilibrium, and using breadboard ends with slotted fasteners would have allowed the seasonal movement without letting the top split.
+A little design allowance for shrinkage goes a long way, and Frank's experience is one many of us have learned from.

 How to Reduce and Control Timber Shrinkage